Department:School of Nursing & Midwifery

 Oonagh’s research interests are concerned with improving the understanding of people’s everyday experiences of health, illness and wellbeing, and new medical technologies and on ensuring that providers are enabled (through research and product development) to meet the needs of the growing ageing population and their family caregivers.

-Oonagh would be pleased to consider supervising doctoral subjects with the following research interests/topics:
+Oonagh would be pleased to consider supervising doctoral students with the following research interests/topics:

 Georgiadis, A., Corrigan, O.P., & Speed, E., 2016.
 Frontline healthcare staffs’ experience of organising complex Hospital Discharges: an ethnographic study.
 Ethics & Behavior (Published online: 20 June 2016).